 INSIDER TIPTry out the secret “whispering gallery” by the famous Grand Central Oyster Bar downstairs.
 The acoustics of the arches can cause a whisper from across the entryway to sound like a shout.

 Portland Head Light

 WHERE: Portland, Maine

 George Washington commissioned the Portland Head Light in 1790 to tower over the keeper’s quarters in Fort Williams Park and beckon ships to land.
-Also making it an American icon is Edward Hopper’s 1927 Portland Head-light painting, from which many might recognize it.
+Also making it an American icon is Edward Hopper’s 1927 painting, Lighthouse Hill, which many might recognize.
 It’s a truly beautiful and classic lighthouse, with its smooth white stone topped by a black spire against the blazing red roof of the keeper’s quarters, all perched on the romantic cliffs of Maine.

-INSIDER TIPTry a classic New England lobster roll from A Bite Out of Maine, the quaint food truck that parks here.
+INSIDER TIPTry a classic New England lobster roll from Bite Into Maine, the quaint food truck that parks here.

 Related: Fodor’s Portland Guide